 6 Pin to 4 Pin

 Apple 590-2286, M8706G/A. Firewire 400 cable 6 pin to 4 pin.
 Used to connect video cameras to your Mac.
 This was an optional accessory for many years.
-Brand new.
+May be new or used.

 590-0811 Internal hard drive and CD drive cable

 Apple internal SCSI cable, 590-0811 for two devices (hard drive and CD drive), approximately 10″ long.
 Rev C and D are in stock.
 If you have a preference, please leave a note on the checkout page.